benminh121/DataEngineer_/twitter_sentiment_analysis/README.md

 We use Python version 3.6.13 and Spark version 3.2.1.
 We should be cautious on the versions that we use because different versions of Spark require a different version of Python.

 ## Main Libraries
-<b> tweepy:</b> interact with the Twitter Streaming API and create a live data streaming pipeline with Twitter <br>
+<b> tweepy:</b> interact with the Twitter Streaming API and create a live data streaming pipeline with Twitter (use tweepy version 3.x to use auth parameter) <br>
 <b> pyspark: </b>preprocess the twitter data (Python's Spark library) <br>
 <b> textblob:</b> apply sentiment analysis on the twitter text data <br>